Chain Chomp: Reception

 DreadXP writer Joel Couture stated that he found Chain Chomp's initial appearance "unusually frightening."
 He felt that Mario series enemies normally move at a slow pace, whereas the Chain Chomp was aggressive and ferocious.
 He experience with this and other forms of the enemy contributed to him considering it among the scariest enemies in the Mario series.
-A scene in Yoshi's Island where a Chain Chomp eats the level behind Yoshi and chases after him was identified as a frightening scene by Magmix writer Katano identified it as a particularly frightening scene.
+A scene in Yoshi's Island where a Chain Chomp eats the level behind Yoshi and chases after him was identified as a frightening scene by Magmix writer Katano.
 He praised Yoshi's Island for creating an enjoyable gap between the cuteness of the game and scenes like these.
 Writer Sebastiano M. Cossu praised the implementation of Chain Chomp in Super Mario 64, believing that it was used to teach the players various things, including how to interact with a Chain Chomp and offer the player environmental puzzles to complete.
 He stated that the puzzle involves not only getting the collectible on its pole, but also trying to figure out how to get rid of the Chain Chomp.
 The Escapist writer Kyle Orland felt that the Chain Chomp being capable of eventually breaking free in Super Mario Bros.
 3 was a defining moment for the game.
 He felt that the moment exemplified the way the game subverts player's expectations, stating that the broken chain could be emblematic of the designers breaking conventions of platform games, adding that other enemies similarly surprise the player.

 Polygon writer Grayson Morley felt that the inclusion of Chain Chomp and other enemies from Mario in Link's Awakening made the dream setting work better, reasoning that it enhances the dream-like setting due to the player having encountered these enemies before.
 Siliconera writer Jenni Lada appreciated the way Mario Tennis Aces gives personality to Mario series enemies, stating that the Chain Chomp was among her favorites due to being "goofy" and animal-like.
 IGN writer Audrey Drake remarked that she always wanted a Chain Chomp growing up due in part to its appearance in Link's Awakening, stating that she loved it thanks to it being "ferocious and awesome."
 She felt that its Super Mario 64 incarnation was a particularly memorable one.

 Following the reveal of the Super Crown item in New Super Mario Bros.
 U Deluxe that transforms the character Toadette into the Princess Peach-like Peachette, fan art and cosplay of fictionalized versions of other Mario characters.
 One of these characters is Chain Chompette, based on Chain Chomp, also resembling Princess Peach.
 This character became popular on social media through both cosplay and fan art.
 Destructoid writer Chris Moyse identified Chain Chompette as his personal favorite of these fan characters.